akilli/editor/README.md

 ### `Enter` key handling

 After adding the first widget into the content area, you can also use the `Enter` key to add a new paragraph.
 Depending on the widget, this new paragraph will be created inside the widget itself or on top-level.
-Within lists, the `Enter` key will add a new list item.
+Within lists the `Enter` key will add a new list item, within tables either a new row or new column.

 ### Sortable elements